 Heat exhaustion is a non–life-threatening clinical syndrome of weakness, malaise, nausea, syncope, and other nonspecific symptoms caused by heat exposure.
 Thermoregulation and CNS function are not impaired, but patients are usually dehydrated and may have mild elevations of body temperature (< 40° C).
 Treatment involves rest in a cool environment and replacing fluids and electrolytes.

 Rarely, severe heat exhaustion after hard work may be complicated by rhabdomyolysis, myoglobinuria, and acute kidney injury.
 It is distinguished from heat stroke by the absence of brain dysfunction (eg, confusion, ataxia).

 Symptoms and Signs

 Symptoms are often vague, and patients may not realize that heat is the cause.
-Symptoms may include weakness, dizziness, headache, nausea, and sometimes vomiting.
-Syncope due to standing for long periods in the heat (heat syncope) is common and may mimic cardiovascular disorders.
-On examination, patients appear tired and are usually sweaty and tachycardic, and may have orthostatic hypotension.
-Mental status is typically normal, unlike in heatstroke.
+Symptoms may include malaise, weakness, dizziness, headache, nausea, and sometimes vomiting.
+Syncope due to standing for long periods in the heat (heat syncope) may occur.
+On examination, patients appear tired, are usually sweaty and tachycardic, and may have orthostatic hypotension.
+Mental status is intact, unlike in heatstroke.
 Temperature is usually normal and, when elevated, usually does not exceed 40° C.

-Last full review/revision February 2010 by James P. Knochel, MD
+Last full review/revision February 2014 by John Lissoway, MD; Eric A. Weiss, MD

 Content last modified March 2014